rism-digital/muscatplus_ui/README.md

 ### Building and running locally (local web server)

 One limitation of building and running locally with the built-in server is that your UI and your data service will be on separate domains.
-This means that when the UI renders URLs that it receives from the server it will not match, and you will be redirected to the external server.
+This means that when the UI renders URLs that it receives from the server, it will not match, and you will be redirected to the external server.
 In this case, you may want to run a local instance of nginx and replicate a full stack setup.